Emergencies and claims 24/7

 1 866 464 2424

-If you want to learn more about the aging and retirement phenomenon, please see the complete Canadian results of the 2007-2008 AXA Retirement Scope (with international comparison), as well as the data of previous editions of the Scope, by visiting our website: www.axa.ca
+To learn more about the aging and retirement phenomenon, you will find all the Canadian results of the 2008 AXA Retirement Scope (with international comparison), as well as the data from earlier editions of the Scope, on the following website: www.axa.ca

-The AXA Retirement Scope is an international survey whose objectives are to explore and understand the attitudes of the population regarding retirement and contrast image and reality.
+The AXA Retirement Scope is an international survey whose objectives are to explore and understand the attitudes of the population towards retirement and compare its image to its reality.

 The survey, whose sample is made up of more than 18,000 actives and retirees, was carried out in 26 countries during the fall of 2007 by a consortium of research firms led by the GFK Group and represented by CROP in Canada.

 Analyzed countries: Australia, Belgium, Canada, China, France, Germany, Hong Kong, Hungary, India, Indonesia, Italy, Japan, Malaysia, Morocco, New Zealand, the Netherlands, Philippines, Poland, Portugal, Singapore, Slovakia, Spain, Switzerland, Thailand, the United Kingdom and the United States.

 Operating throughout Canada, AXA offers its clients, through its 2,200 employees and some 4,000 brokers and consultants, an extensive range of damage and personal insurance products and financial services.
 In 2007, its sales amounted to CAN$1.74 billion and its net earnings reached CAN$196.1 million.
 AXA Canada is a member of the AXA Group, a world leader in Financial Protection, whose activities take place mostly in Western Europe, North America and the Asia/Pacific region.
 Throughout the world, 67 million clients put their trust in AXA.
 For further information about AXA Canada, please visit www.axa.ca.

 AXA is the 1st insurance brand in the world, according to Interbrand